saasbook/courseware/scripts/github-repos/README.md

 by concatenating the prefix, base file name, and the team ID.
 (eg "fa23-actionmap-04" for team #4) For all students on that team who do NOT already have access to the repo, give them write access on the repo.
+Add all repos to the gsiteam with admin permission.

 ### Remove all team members from cs169a-student team, and delete all the repos

-**Use case:** Delete all repos whose name matches the "base repo" name.
+**Use case:** Delete all repos whose name matches the "PREFIX-FILENAME-team number".
-Remove all students in team "cs169a-students" from the org and team.
+Remove all students and subteams in STUDENTTEAM from the org.